-The Company has classified all of its investment securities available-for-sale, including those with maturities beyond one year, as current assets on the consolidated balance sheets based on the highly liquid nature of the investment securities and because these investment securities are considered available for use in current operations.
-As of March 31, 2014 and December 31, 2013, the Company held \$64.3 million and \$33.5 million, respectively, of available-for-sale investment securities with contractual maturity dates more than one year and less than two years.
+The Company has classified all of its available-for-sale investment securities, including those with maturities beyond one year, as current assets on the consolidated balance sheets based on the highly liquid nature of the investment securities and because these investment securities are considered available for use in current operations.
+As of June 30, 2014 and December 31, 2013, the Company held \$52.1 million and \$33.5 million, respectively, of available-for-sale investment securities with contractual maturity dates more than one year and less than two years.